-Adding a revision will open the Revision Details window where a revision number, description and remarks can be added.
+Adding a revision will open the Revision Details window where a revision number, description, and remarks can be added.

-Project Number Time Units Project Notes Hours This fault tree models the average probability of failure for a Safety Number of E Number of E Top Gate Unavailability 1 Top Gate Frequency 1.01 Event Models Instrumented Function.
-Revision Details Revision A Description Initi 2 Revisions + Add New Rev Recommendations Remarks Inst ruments Test at 1 year intervals Revision No records to dis Date Created By Check ked By Approved By
+Study Name Project Number Time Units Project Notes (My First Arbor Study 123.456 Hours This fault tree models the average probability of failure for a Safety Number of E Top Gat Top Ga vent Models e Unavailability 1.0E-2 ate Frequency 1.0E+5 1 instrumented Function.
+Revision Det Rev vision A Iption Initial Design Promper or E 2 Revisions Recommendations Ren marks Instruments Test at 1 year int ervals + Add New Rev ision Insert Cancel Revision No records to dis Description play.
+Date ( Created By Check ed By Approved By

 Clicking Insert in the Revision Details window will add the revision to the revisions grid.
-When a revision is added the revision date will automatically be populated as will the "created by" field in the revisions grid view.
-The created by field will be populated with the name of the user who inserted the revision.
+When a revision is added the revision date will automatically be populated as will the "Created By" field in the revisions grid view.
+The "Created By" field will be populated with the name of the user who inserted the revision.